 Cromwell overcame the defenders and ordered it to be "slighted" (made uninhabitable).
 Finally, in the 1880's a private house was built in the inner bailey, incorporating remains of the castle walls and buildings.
 That house in turn fell into disrepair and the castle itself was in danger of becoming a complete ruin.

-In 2003 Ceredigion County Council purchased the siteand a restoration project is currently underway with the aid of the Friends of Cardigan Castle charity.
+In 2003 Ceredigion County Council purchased the site and a restoration project was launched with the aid of the Friends of Cardigan Castle charity.
 The result is that the ruined castle has been completely restored and is open to the public.